 - All data should be checked, considering that a piece of data is valid until you receive a different piece data.

-Pandora FMS now includes a system to “compress” database information.
-This system is focused on small / medium-sized deployments (250-500 agents, < 100,000 modules) which must have a wide information history but “loosing” some resolution.
+Pandora FMS now includes a system to compress database information.
+This system is focused on small / medium-sized deployments (250-500 agents, < 100,000 modules) which must have a wide information history but loosing some details.

 Pandora FMS database maintenance, which is executed each hour, compacts old data among other cleaning tasks.
 Compression is done using a simple linear interpolation, which means that if there are 10,000 data in a single day, the process will reduce those 10,000 points to 1000 points.

 Since it is an interpolation, some details are missing in that information, but it is enough for monthly, yearly, etc., reports and graphs.

 In big databases, this could be “expensive” in terms of database performance, and it should be disabled.
 You may use the history database model instead.

 This is an Enterprise feature, and it is used to store old information that is not used in daily views, for example, one-month-old data.
 These data are automatically migrated to a different database that must be in a different server with a hard drive different to that of the main database.